 How Does Australia Classify Crypto?

 Cryptocurrency is not recognized by any Australian financial institution as "real" money.
 The Australian Tax Office (ATO) and RBA have been clear that cryptocurrency should not be classified as a "currency".
 Instead, digital currencies like Bitcoin are considered "property".
 Therefore, it's treated the same way as a car, house, or collectible.
-If an investor decides to sell or make a profit from trading cryptocurrency, they will usually be subject to the Capital Gains Tax (CGT).
+If an investor decides to sell Bitcoin to AUD or make a profit from trading cryptocurrency, they will usually be subject to the Capital Gains Tax (CGT).

 The guidance on classifying cryptocurrency is constantly evolving as the Australian government tries to optimize its policies.
 For example, the most recent national budget (October 2022) announced that crypto issued by the government or Central Bank Digital Currency would be treated as foreign currencies.
 Meanwhile, Bitcoin and other independent digital currencies will remain as property.

 For a while, Australia didn't have any specific guidelines for regulating cryptocurrency exchanges.
 It wasn't exactly the wild west, but the rules about what services these businesses could and couldn't offer residents were opaque.
 Since cryptocurrency's "legalization" in 2017, the regulations have become a little more transparent.
 The government and relevant financial bodies are constantly reviewing the industry and updating their rules.